This book investigates the interplay of internal and external constraints, challenges and possibilities regarding foreign policy in India.

-This book will be of great interest to postgraduate students; scholars of Asian Studies, development, and education; and all those involved in policy — especially foreign policy — within India and South Asia.
+This book will be of great interest to postgraduate students; scholars of Asian Studies, development, and political science and international relations; and all those involved in policy – especially foreign policy – within India and South Asia.
 It will also be useful for people working in professional branches of consultancy and the private sector dealing with India and with South Asia in general.

 Table of Contents

 Chapter 1.
 The Interface of Domestic and International Factors in India’s Foreign Policy: Introducing the Issues

 Johannes Dragsbæk Schmidt and Shantanu Chakrabarti

 Part I: The Evolution of Reactive and Proactive Foreign Policy

 Chapter 2.
 The Struggle Between Political Idealism and Policy Realism: The Making of India’s Nuclear Policy

 Chapter 3.
 India’s Foreign Policy and Domestic Compulsions: Theorizing the Margins of Exclusion

 Chapter 4.
 India’s Foreign Aid Policy: Aid Recipient and Aid Donor

 Part II: Global Ambitions, Internal and Regional Constraints